agryman/acmpy/README.md

 The code is developed using IntelliJ.
 The `.idea` directory contains IntelliJ files.

-The Python code is contains in the `acmpy` directory.
+The Python code is contained in the `acmpy` directory.

 ## Virtual Environment